ron2015schmitt/Mathematiques-old/doc/feature-schedule/README.md

 ### Miscellaneous Small Features
+* use https://doxygen.nl/manual/docblocks.html os similar to generate method and function docs?
 * reformat all files using VSCode plugin
 * all objects should ave .invert() and conjugate(), not .inv and .conj
 * inv<D>(D x) for real, integers, imaginar, complex, quaternion